duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/10-relevance/30-relevance-ethics.md

 See also: In 2014, MIT has created a series of questions and scenarios that involve autonomous cars and artificial intelligence, which is known as the Moral Machine.
 The Moral Machine asks people which choices autonomous cars should make when facing different variations of the trolley problem (Technology Review).

-- Students can read about the Moral Machine and try out some of the questions on this interactive website here: https://ici.radio-canada.ca/info/2019/voitures-autonomes-dilemme-tramway/index-en.html
+Better: Exerice: Students can try out some of the questions of the Moral Machine on this interactive [website](https://ici.radio-canada.ca/info/2019/voitures-autonomes-dilemme-tramway/index-en.html)

 The Moral Machine focuses on 9 different themes: